 I’m recently back from the Language Event: Edinburgh.
 It was a two-day conference in celebration of languages and language learning.
 The head organiser was Richard Simcott of the Polyglot Conference.
-Here’s my review.
+Here’s my review (with three vlogs at the bottom of the post).

 Whereas last year there was one day of short talks in the basement of a pub, this year’s programme was a two full days of talks.
 The focus: the Indigenous Languages of the Isles (Ireland, Britain and surrounding smaller islands).
 Talks ranged much wider than this, though and I’ve pulled out three stands that emerged for me: “community connections”, “language histories” and “language learning”.